makrai/notes/artetxe2004-unsup-cross-ling-method-issue-acl.md

 * For the purpose of this paper, we define “multilingual learning” as learning a common model for two or more languages from raw text, without any downstream task labels
-  * e.g. translation as well as pretraining multilingual representations
+  * eg translation as well as pretraining multilingual representations
   * will use the term interchangeably with “cross-lingual learning”
 * purely unsupervised cross-lingual learning (UCL): no parallel signal
   * overview in §2.
 Such work has been motivated by the apparent dearth
-* We [argue with] the scenario (§3.1)
+* We against the scenario (§3.1)
 * Nevertheless, UCL is an important research direction and we advocate for its
   * inherent scientific interest (understand and make progress on general NLU)
   * usefulness as a lab setting, and simplicity (§3.2)